 The training also equips them with skills to work on relevant software and systems.
 The training gets them in working mode and eases the transition.

 A new employee is assigned a buddy who is an existing employee.
-The buddy assists their new colleague to get hang of everyday office practices.
+The onboarding buddy assists their new colleague to get hang of everyday office practices.

 This buddy ensures to answer the new employee with common queries and establish valuable connections within the organization.